matyus/matyus.github.com/_posts/2023-02-10-did-they-pass-the-coding-exercise.md

 If it feels like things aren't going well, it may motivate your team to revisit their Interview Process.

-And the coding exercise always gets the most scrutiny, especially if the team isn't aligned on what the goals are.
+And the coding exercise always gets the most scrutiny.
+It naturally invited the most opinions and is easy to criticize, especially if the team isn't aligned on what the goals are.

-This is more or less another observation on how the coding exercise is a means to an end, but I think a useful analogy here is staring us right in the face: it's the word "exercise".
+This is more or less another observation on how something is "a means to an end", but I think there is a fun analogy here staring us right in the face: it's the word "exercise".

 It seems like a coincidence that the word we use for a coding interview is the same word we use for strength conditioning, but here we are.